-The negative outlook reflects uncertainties about the impact that a potential energy rationing or the continuation of a low GSF would have on the cash flow of EDB's distribution and generation subsidiaries along with management's ability to timely secure long term debt and improve its current liquidity standing.
+The negative outlook reflects uncertainties about the continuation of a low GSF would have on the cash flow of EDB's distribution and generation subsidiaries along with management's ability to timely secure long term debt and improve its current liquidity standing.
+We could consider stabilizing the company's outlook if the outlook of Brazil's Ba2 sovereign rating is stabilized.